xrdocs/programmability/_tutorials/pyats-series-tips-and-tricks.md

 ## pyATS installation and maintenance

+This section will give general Tips and Tricks about pyATS installation and maintenance.

 ### Installing pyATS

 After checking the [Requirements](https://pubhub.devnetcloud.com/media/pyats-getting-started/docs/prereqs/prerequisites.html#requirements), you can install pyATS and pyATS librairies by running the below command.